Toucaan/toucaan.docs/docs/getting-started.md

 Go to the [next step](./preprocessor) and set up the preprocessor.

+---

+Not using git?
+Set up Toucaan manually (DIY) in just a [few commands](./core-concepts/diy.md) and use any version control you like.

 :::tip
 Review the [Architecture of Toucaan](core-concepts/architecture) and glance through the core concepts quickly.